doomed-neko/doomed-neko.github.io/posts/asm-httpserver.md

 ---
-title: Writing a web server in assembly
+title: Writing a hello world program in assembly
 date: 2025-05-05
 author: Adenosine
 ---
-In this post, I will be going through how you would write a simple http server in [FASM](https://flatassembler.net/) using only Linux syscalls.
+In this post, I will be going through how you would write a simple hello world program in [FASM](https://flatassembler.net/) for Linux.
-I will try to explain assembly as much as I can but I still expect you to know just a little bit about instructions.

 Note: This post (and the entire blog) is licensed under [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html) and is hosted on [GitHub](https://github.com/doomed-neko/website)